JJWRoeloffs/transcribe_align_textgrid/README.md

 ```

 here `path` is the path to the audio files.
-* If a directory path is passed, all audio files in the directory will be transcribed, and force-alligned transcription textgrids of the same name will be generated in this directory.
+* If a directory path is passed, all audio files in the directory will be transcribed, and force-aligned transcription TextGrids of the same name will be generated in this directory.
-* If a file path is passed, a force-alligned transcription textgrid will be generated into the same directory with the same name as the original file.
+* If a file path is passed, a force-aligned transcription TextGrid will be generated into the same directory with the same name as the original file.
-* If a glob is passed, the glob will be resoled and all matches will be processed as if the files were passed individually
+* If a glob is passed, the glob will be resolved and all matches will be processed as if the files were passed individually
 * By default, if a non-audio file is passed, an error is raised.
 To skip those instead, pass the `--skip` flag.

 ## Selecting a different model